 Disability and motherhood: the choice mothers make

-This weekend the UK celebrated Mother’s Day, that time of year when motherhood is celebrated and gifts, flowers and special gestures are presented to mothers.
+Every year, Mother’s Day is celebrated and gifts, flowers and special gestures are presented to mothers.
 But motherhood isn’t easy, especially if you have a disabled child.
 Should mothers who give up their disabled child be blamed?
 Raya Al-Jadir explores…

 I have read many articles, reports and blogs over the years about the difficulties that mothers with disabled children endure and, while it is also satisfying, the media’s portrayal of the struggles seems to have overshadowed many of the positives.